dtzxyangq/HiSTra/README.md

 Download [juicer_tool](https://github.com/aidenlab/juicer/wiki/Juicer-Tools-Quick-Start) and [deDoc](https://github.com/yinxc/structural-information-minimisation).
 Because of the update of the two softwares, ***we recommend that you download them from this repo.*** You can find relevant jar files in the HiSTra/juice and HiSTra/deDoc, respectively.

+Make sure chromosome.sizes file is exactly the file used in generating test(and control) sample(.hic or .mcool).
+Or the error will occer at the early step.

 ### Directory tree

 A recommended work directory looks like: